dkreft/minesweeper/README.md

 * Add support for flagging a cell to mark it as having a bomb
 * Add jsdoc parser to produce public API documentation
-* Put 0,0 cell at bottom left, having it in the top left is too confusing

 ## Author